-The Curve Card is another British fin-tech success which in December 2018 hit 300,000 customers.
+The Curve card is another British fin-tech success, which in December 2018 hit 300,000 customers.
 Of these over 100,000 spend over £1,500 per month on the card.
-The Curve Card allows you to combine all your bank cards into one card and now importantly has the potential to include American Express.
-The founders of the Curve Card set out to drastically reduce the number of physical debit and credit cards we hold however still allowing individuals to benefit from the various perks of each of the cards (be it rewards points, 0% foreign exchange fees etc).
+The Curve card allows you to combine all your bank cards into one card and now, importantly, has the potential to include American Express.
+The founders of the Curve card set out to drastically reduce the number of physical debit and credit cards we hold while still allowing individuals to benefit from the various perks of each of their cards (be it rewards points, 0% foreign exchange fees, etc.).

-So what is the Curve Card?
-With the tagline of ‘all your cards in one’ the Curve Card is an electronic payment MasterCard which allows you to collate all of your cards into one product.
+So what is the Curve card?
+With the tagline of ‘all your cards in one’ the Curve card is an electronic payment MasterCard which allows you to collate all of your cards into one product.
 By downloading the app you can control which credit card your various individual transactions are charged back to.
 You can now charge back to nearly any debit or credit card you hold.
-As the transactions appear as though they are a MasterCard debit card this has numerous benefits especially for those whose local retailers do not accept American Express or alternatively if you want to reduce excessive foreign exchange fees.
+As the transactions appear as though they are for a MasterCard debit card this has numerous benefits, especially for those whose local retailers do not accept American Express or alternatively if you want to reduce excessive foreign exchange fees.
 I’ll cover the full details later on in this article.

 Curve Card – How Does it Work?

 Once you’ve downloaded the Curve app to your phone you’ll need to upload the details of each of the cards you’d like to use on the Curve card.